Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Modular Forms of Spectrum Generating Symmetry and Quantum Degeneracies of Charge States of BPS Black Holes of the Octonionic Magical Supergravity

 If we choose $Z=\tau I $ then the coefficients of the resulting modular form of $SL(2,\mathbb{Z})$ would count the number $\mathfrak{N}(n)$ of distinct BPS black holes with $T_I(A)=n$ and $n\geq 1$, where $\mathfrak{N}(n)$ is generated by the series

-Under the continuous U-duality group $E_{6(-26)}$ action on the exceptional Jordan algebra, there is a single orbit $ E_{6(-26)}/F_4$ with the compact automorphism group $F_4$ acting as stabilizer.
+Under the continuous U-duality group $E_{6(-26)}$ action on the exceptional Jordan algebra, there is a single orbit corresponding to 1/2 BPS black holes with non-vanishing entropy, namely $ E_{6(-26)}/F_4$ with the compact automorphism group $F_4$ acting as stabilizer.
 Any element $J$ of $J_3^{\mathbb{O}}$ can be brought to the diagonal form \eq J = \lambda_1 P_1 + \lambda_2 P_2 + \lambda_3 P_3~, \en where $P_i$ are the idempotents of rank one such that the identity polarization has the decomposition

 For the exceptional Jordan algebra over the Coxeter's order of integral octonions we have two distinct polarizations, namely $I$ and $E$, that belong to different orbits.
 If $J$ belongs to the orbit of the indecomposable polarization then the analog of the decomposition \eqref{idenpol} for the indecomposable polarization $E$ is \eq J = \mu_1 S_1 + \mu_2 S_2 +\mu_3 S_3 ~, \en where $S_i$ are the Jordan roots such that